 7 – Quirky:

 Gone are the days where only big businesses had all the resources and funding to develop projects.
 Now any ordinary person with an extraordinary dream can make their vision become a reality, all thanks to sites like Kickstarter.
-The portal in question namely Kickstarter, contains a plethora of categories such as film and video, comics, fashion, theater, photography, games, dance technology, publishing, design, music, art and food.
-It could be anything from organic food to a new music record, you think it and the world funds it.
+The portal in question namely Kickstarter contains a plethora of categories such as film and video, comics, fashion, theater, photography, games, dance technology, publishing, design, music, art, and food.
+It could be anything from organic food to a new music record, you think it and the world fund it.

 So which of the aforementioned ones will you avail of the next time you come up with a new idea or simply want to check out what ingenious inventions other people are cooking up?
 You can also jump into any of these delights if you feel like loosening your purse strings and donating for a cause.